 Elder David A. Bednar teaches that, “In “The Family: A Proclamation to the World,” the First Presidency and Council of the Twelve Apostles proclaim, that marriage between a man and a woman is ordained of God and that the family is central to the Creator’s plan for the eternal destiny of His children.”
 This keynote sentence of the proclamation teaches us much about the doctrinal significance of marriage and emphasizes the primacy of marriage and family in the Father’s plan.
 Righteous marriage is a commandment and an essential step in the process of creating a loving family relationship that can be perpetuated beyond the grave.”
 Because the family proclamation is firmly rooted in instituted doctrine it is not necessary that it be canonized.

-The family proclamation meets all reliable benchmarks for what comprises Mormon doctrine.
-Consequently, regardless of whether LDS members hold any personal viewpoints contrary to its teachings and counsel they are, nevertheless, bound by covenant to uphold it.
+The family proclamation meets all reliable benchmarks for what comprises Church doctrine.
+Consequently, regardless of whether Latter-day Saints hold any personal viewpoints contrary to its teachings and counsel they are, nevertheless, bound by covenant to uphold it.
 In doing so, they sustain God’s chosen servants and strengthen families everywhere.

 “The Family: A Proclamation to the World,” The Church of Jesus Christ of Latter-day Saints, 1991.